Apprenticeship Opportunities at Alma Farm for 2014

 Each year we take on a number of apprentices to share the joys (realities) of the farm life.
 Apprentices come to work for us for the season, and in return we provide extensive hands-on training in every aspect of our farm business.
-We are always looking for partial season apprentices.
-Please contact us if you are interested in finding out more about our apprentice program.
+We also always welcome short term WWOOFers.

-We are looking for 2 full season and 1 summer apprentice for the 2013 season.
-Please head to MOFGA's website to read a description of life at alma farm... we are oxford - 01.
+We are looking for 3 full season apprentices for the 2014 season.
+Please head to MOFGA's website to read a description of life at alma farm and to apply for the apprenticeship... we are oxford - 01.

 What Previous Apprentices and Workers Have To Say About Alma Farm